dianabenavidesprado/dianabenavidesprado.github.io/_pages/teaching.md

 Teaching Experience:

+- Lecturer, Course Coordinator and Course Director for Machine Learning (CS361), School of Computer Science, The University of Auckland, New Zealand.

+- Lecturer and Course Coordinator for Generalising AI (CS703), School of Computer Science, The University of Auckland, New Zealand.

 - Lecturer and Course Director for Deep Learning (CS764), School of Computer Science, The University of Auckland, New Zealand.

-- Lecturer and Course Coordinator for Generalising AI (CS703), School of Computer Science, The University of Auckland, New Zealand.

 - Lecturer for Algorithms for Massive Data (CS753), School of Computer Science, The University of Auckland, New Zealand.